anabaslabs/alive/README.md

-# alive
+# Alive

-Monitor and Uptime Checker
+A lightweight, concurrent asynchronous uptime monitoring service built with FastAPI and HTTPX.